sjoerdvankreel/firefly-synth-2/static/Manual.md

 In terms of modulation, global unison always comes last (after CLAP mod, matrix and dedicated modulators).<br/>
 In order to do this correctly, FF2 contains a couple modulation operators designed specifically for unison.<br/>
 These are the "remap" operator types (default for most slots) which take an already-modulated signal and remap it according to the voice position in the spectrum.
-Example: have 2 unison voices with an already-modulated stereo balance (f.e. by matrix) between 0 and 100% (hard left to hard right).<br/>
+Example: have 2 unison voices with an already-modulated stereo balance (f.e. by matrix) between 0 and 100% (hard left to hard right).
 Now set voice 1 spectrum position to 25% and voice 2 to 75% - voice 1 stereo balance now modulates from 0% to 50%, voice 2 from 50% to 100%.

 Key insight here (at least it was for me when i build the thing):<br/>